ivycat/ivycat-ajax-testimonials/ivycat-ajax-testimonials/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Fixed a bug that could cause conflicts with the IvyCat AJAX Image Slider

 = 1.3.3 =
 * Fixed a couple notices in JS
 * Fixed Testimonials Title issue with Widget